slothsoft/screeps-script/README.md

 - don't switch to roles where you missing parts
 - remove console entries after a while
-- creeps are displayed even if they are not on map
 - finish Explorer
 - findTargets() sometimes depends on the creep, not the room (then probably findSources() too) ???
 - TODOs in code